Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 <IntroText>

-Configure snapshots using jinja blocks in your `.sql` files, which is available now and considered legacy syntax.
+Configure snapshots using Jinja blocks in your `.sql` files, which is available now and considered legacy syntax.

 </IntroText>